Resident Evil 4: Final version

 Kobayashi was responsible for the design of some of the final game's enemies, such as the Regenerators.
-Kobayashi described the creatures' origins within universe lore as byproducts of Los Iluminados' research into bio organic weapons, malformed creations implanted with multiple Plaga parasites during the experimentation process.
+Kobayashi described the creatures' origins within universe lore as byproducts of Los Iluminados' research into bioorganic weapons, malformed creations implanted with multiple Plaga parasites during the experimentation process.
 Regenerators are designed to take distinct heavy breaths before they are seen, which alerts the player to their presence.
 When encountered, often in small confined spaces, they would walk slowly towards the player character.
 The Regenerator is capable of continuously regenerating itself and cannot easily be dispatched unless the player is able to find the Plaga parasites within its body, which can only be seen with the infrared scope, and specifically target them first.
 During an interview with Famitsu, Mikami explained that elements like the Regenerators help maintain the survival horror aspect of Resident Evil 4 as a balance between a "scary kind of gameplay and the challenge of overcoming that fear", with the goal of giving players a sense of achievement when they manage to overcome the monster.

 The English voice actors recorded their parts in four sessions, over three to four months.
 Capcom assigned Shinsaku Ohara as script translator and voice over coordinator.
 Carolyn Lawrence, who provided the voice for Ashley Graham, described her character as "vulnerable, because Leon has to come to her rescue all the time".
 She also described Kennedy's character as "more brawn, perhaps, than brain".
 In addition to the voice acting, the game's designer detailed each cinematic sequence so that each character's facial expressions matched the tone of their voice actor.

-Along with Resident Evil: Dead Aim and Resident Evil Outbreak, two side story games that did not fall under the exclusive policy, it was announced on October 31, 2004 that Resident Evil 4 would come to the PlayStation 2 in 2005, citing increased profit, changing market conditions, and increased consumer satisfaction as the key reasons.
+Along with Resident Evil: Dead Aim and Resident Evil Outbreak (both 2003), two side story games that did not fall under the exclusive policy, it was announced on October 31, 2004, that Resident Evil 4 would come to the PlayStation 2 in 2005, citing increased profit, changing market conditions, and increased consumer satisfaction as the key reasons.
 The PlayStation 2 version included new features, primarily a new sub-game featuring Ada Wong.
 On February 1, 2006, Ubisoft announced that they would be publishing the game on the PC for Windows.
 On April 4, 2007, a Wii version was announced and was launched later in the year.
 The game features all of the extras in the PS2 version, along with other additions, including a trailer for Resident Evil: The Umbrella Chronicles.

 Release

 The original version for the GameCube featured two different collector's editions.
 The first was available as a pre-order that included the game, the Prologue art book, and a T-shirt.
 GameStop offered another limited edition that was packaged in a tin box with the art book, a cel of Leon, and a soundtrack CD.
 Australia received an exclusive collector's edition that came with the game and a bonus disc with interviews and creator's footage.
+Nintendo handled marketing sales and distribution of the title in Europe and Australia.